 As a result of its review in the first quarter of 2012, and based on the positive individual performance of Dr. Hartgring in particular in connection with certain new business booking activity, the Compensation Committee decided to award Dr. Hartgring an annual discretionary long-term equity incentive award of 20,000 stock options and 6,667 restricted stock units in May 2012.
 Also, in March 2012, in connection with of his temporary employment offer, the Compensation Committee awarded Mr. Shahbazian 9,000 restricted stock units.
 The discretionary long-term equity incentive awards granted to Dr. Hartgring and Mr. Shahbazian in 2012, and the vesting schedules for such awards, are set forth in the "Grants of Plan-Based Awards For Fiscal Year 2012" table below.
 As mentioned above and discussed in more detail below with respect to Dr. Kibarian, despite positive individual performance in 2011, no discretionary long-term equity incentive awards were made in 2012 to either Dr. Kibarian or Dr. Michaels.
 This decision was due to each NEO's significant ownership in the Company from their history as a founder of the Company and their corresponding, existing alignment with stockholders in general, as well as a desire on the part of both NEOs to reserve the stock pool for other purposes, such as awards to other employees and consultants.
-Also, since the Compensation Committee decided not to grant Mr. Walker a discretionary long-term equity incentive award in 2012.
+Also, since the Compensation Committee granted Mr. Walker stock options covering 180,000 shares in connection with his commencement of employment with the Company in November 2011, the Compensation Committee decided not to grant Mr. Walker a discretionary long-term equity incentive award in 2012.